shaked2606/Academic-Courses/README.md

 # Academic-Courses
-Repository that contains all assignments from my academic degree
+This repository contains all assignments from my academic degree